ConservationMetrics/gc-deploy/azure/README.md

 2. Select **Build your own template in the editor**
 3. Upload the built `docs/build/azure/new-vm.arm.json` file
 4. Complete the **parameters**
+   - **Resource Group:** Recommend creating new, so the only thing in the resource group is this Guardian Deployment deployment.
+See also ["Prerequisites"](#prerequisites) above for discussion about permission requirements.
+   - **Region:** Where will this stack be hosted? e.g. for data about Brazil, choose "`Brazil South`" to adhere to [Brazilian Data Protection Laws](https://www.gov.br/esporte/pt-br/acesso-a-informacao/lgpd).
+The Instance (VM) "Region" will be same as the Resource group's region.
+   - **Create Storage Account / Storage Account Name:** See ["Configuring Azure Files"](#configuring-azure-files-optional) above.
 5. Review and click **Review + Create**

 ### Launching using CLI